fetchai/uAgents/docs/remote-agents.md

 # Remote agents

 uAgents can also interact remotely from different terminals.
 All you need to know is the recipient agent's address.
-You can print your uAgent's address at any time by printing `my_agent.address` in your python script.
+You can print your uAgent's address at any time by printing `agent_name.address` in your python script.

 ## Registration